wesselb/mlkernels/README.md

 2.12 * EQ()
 ```

-## Properties of Kernels
+## Properties of Kernels and Means

 *
-    Kernels can be equated to check for equality.
+    Kernels and Means can be equated to check for equality.
     This will attempt basic algebraic manipulations.
-    If the means and kernels are not equal _or_ equality cannot be proved, `False` is
+    If the kernels and means are not equal _or_ equality cannot be proved,
-    returned.
+    then `False` is returned.

     Example of equating kernels: